samiux/samiux.github.io/rosemary.md

 ### When will the rules are updated?

 #### 24/7
-Between 0200 and 0600 hours every day, Rosemary will do the housekeeping and updating.
+Between 0500 and 0530 hours every day, Rosemary will do the housekeeping and updating.
 The defending work of Rosemary may be interrupted during this period.
-Outdated logs will be deleted at 0200 hours.
-All blacklists will be updated at 0300 hours.
-Rosemary will be updated at 0400 hours (when necessary).
-All rules will be updated at 0500 hours.
-Rosemary will be updated at 0600 hours (it will auto reboot when necessary).

 #### non 24/7
 Rosemary can be turned off and it is not required to operate 24/7.
 The update will be carried out within half an hour when the Rosemary is booting up.
 The Rosemary may be reboot itself when necessary.
-It is advised not to turn off the Rosemary between 0300 and 0600 hours as it will do the update automatically.
+It is advised not to turn off the Rosemary between 0500 and 0530 hours as it will do the update automatically.
 If you do so, you may break the Rosemary.
-Meanwhile, if you turn off the Croissants within half an hour of the booting up, you may also break the system too.
+Meanwhile, if you turn off the Rosemary within half an hour of the booting up, you may also break the system too.

 ### How many detecting / blocking rules in Rosemary?
 There are over 40,000 rules in Rosemary and they are all free of charge.
 The number of rules are increasing.